Auto Repair and Body Shops

 Mike's Auto Body in Fall River was recognized as a Champion of Toxics Use Reduction at the State House.
 From left, Rep. Paul Schmid III, Steve Madeiros and Mike Penacho of Mike's Auto Body, and Rep. Alan Silvia.
 Download the case study.

-Auto Shop Projects
+More Auto Shop Projects

 Auto repair and body shops are an important part of a community, providing needed services and jobs.
 However, they also use many substances that pose a hazard to workers and can potentially pollute the environment.
-TURI helps auto shops reduce the use of toxic chemicals by offering technical assistance and grants.
+TURI helps auto shops reduce the use of toxic chemicals by offering technical assistance and small business grants.
 For example:

 - Mike’s Auto Body in Fall River received a TURI grant to purchase safer alternatives for wheel weights, wheel cleaning, paint gun washing, brake cleaning and general degreasing.
 Read the case study.
 Mike's Auto Body also received recognition for its accomplishments in the July 2016 issue of New England Automotive Report.

 - 912 Auto in Dorchester received a TURI grant to demonstrate to other body shops the use of an EPA DfE (Design for Environment) approved paint gun wash solution.
 The shop is saving over $3,000 annually by moving away from harmful solvents with excellent results.
 A case study describes the changes made by the shop including the financial savings.